brijeshc1307/CPP/InterwiewQuestions.md

 3. What is an access specifier in C++?
 4. What is the difference between an iterator and recursion?
 5. What is encapsulation in object-oriented programming?
+6. What is GitHub and how is it used in software development?
+2. How do clients request changes or updates in your project, and how do you manage those requests?
+3. How do you check, install, or update packages in a GitHub repository?
+4. What is the MDF4 format and where is it used?
+5. What are the main differences between the C and C++ programming languages?
+6. Explain the difference between call by value and call by reference in C or C++.
+7. Describe a major problem or challenge you faced in your project and how you solved it.
+8. How many modules does your project have, and what are their main functions?
+9. What is the difference between a primary key and a unique key in databases, Table, Data?
+10. Explain the difference between pre-increment (++i) and post-increment (i++).
+11. Recursion, Inline.

 ---
 ### **nCircle – Technical Round Interview **